-Children and dogs
+Children and Dogs

-Since we don't always know a foster dog's history or tolerance level for different types of people and activities, please teach your children how to act responsibly and respectfully around your foster dog.
+We don't always know nor can we predict a foster dog's history or tolerance level for different types of people, noises and activities.
+Please teach your children how to act responsibly and respectfully around your foster dog.
 We will do our best to place you with an appropriate animal for your home situation, but you should still supervise all interactions between children and your foster dog.
-Key things to remind your children: